trcwm/fptool/README.md

 - "-o VHDLFILENAME" to generate VHDL source code.
 - "-g DOTFILENAME" to generate Graphviz/Dot formatted AST dump.

+## Internal program flow
+* The input file is read by the lexer.
+It produces a list of tokens.
+* The parser analyses the tokens to check the syntax and collect data on variables/identifiers etc. It produces an abstract syntax tree (AST).
+* The AST is transformed to a single-static-assigment (SSA) form, i.e. a list of simple assignments.
+* Several micro passes (transformations) are performed on the SSA to remove the more complex commands and/or operands, such as multiplcations by a canonical signed digit constant.
+* Finally, the VHDL code generate takes the final SSA list and transforms it into VHDL statements and associated documentation.

 License: GPL v2.